Hannah Hodson

-Hannah Rose Hodson (born September 10, 1991) is an American actress, journalist, and poet.
+Hannah Hodson (born September 10, 1991) is an American actress, journalist, and poet.
 She played Shameika Wallace in the TNT television film The Ron Clark Story (2006), Camille Hawthorne on the TNT medical drama series Hawthorne (2009–2011), Becca in the science fiction film Campus Code (2015), and Lorna on the Showtime dark comedy series Happyish (2015).

 Early life

-Hodson was born in San Francisco, California, and her family moved to Brooklyn, New York, when she was 2 years old.
+Hodson was born in San Francisco, California.

 Career

 Hodson got her start in a Nike Air Jordan commercial directed by Spike Lee, who later cast her in his short film "Jesus Children of America," which premiered at the Venice Film Festival in 2005.
 She also starred in the TNT film special The Ron Clark Story as Shameika, for which she won a Young Artist's Award in 2007.
 She played Camille Hawthorne, daughter of Jada Pinkett-Smith's character Christina, in the 2009 TNT television drama series Hawthorne.

 Personal life

 Hodson graduated from The Beacon School in 2009.
 In 2013, she graduated from Hampshire College, where she studied theater and black studies.